NeveTong/nevetong.github.io/_pages/about.md

 # Education

-* Ph.D. candidate in Statistics, Penn State University, 2018-present.
+* Ph.D. in Statistics, Penn State University, 2018 - 2023.
-* B.S.  in Mathematics, Renmin University of China, 2014-2018.
+* B.S. in Mathematics, Renmin University of China, 2014 - 2018.
-* B.A.  in Finance, Renmin University of China, 2014-2018.
+* B.A. in Finance, Renmin University of China, 2014 - 2018.

 # Research